 “But there is still a gap for more natural and nutritious delivery systems, so there is still some work to do” Gutierrez says, pointing to the importance of continuous efforts in terms of academic research and R&D to improve delivery systems for health ingredients.

-“Also important to consider is the older generations who are taking a larger number of food supplements in traditional delivery systems, such as tablets and capsules.
-For them is all about getting the maximum benefits with the minimum amount of tablets and capsules.
+“Also important to consider are the older generations who are taking a larger number of food supplements in traditional delivery systems, such as tablets and capsules.
+For them, it is all about getting the maximum benefits with the minimum amount of tablets and capsules.
 Here is where high bioavailability is important.
 If we can reduce the dosage of a certain ingredient keeping or even increasing the health benefits, we are helping these consumers,” Gutierrez adds.